False membership rate control in mixture models: Methods

 \begin{lemma} We have $\min_{\widehat{\mathbf{Z}}} R(\widehat{\mathbf{Z}}) = R(\widehat{\mathbf{Z}}^*)= n^{-1}\: \sum_{i=1}^n \esp_{\theta^*} (T_i^* )$, for the Bayes clustering $\widehat{\mathbf{Z}}^*$ defined by \eqref{equ:Bayesclustering} and for

 where $T(\cdot)$ is given by \eqref{equTXtheta}. \end{lemma}

-In words, Lemma~\ref{lem:clusteringBayes} establishes that the oracle statistics $T_i^* $ corresponds to the posterior misclassification probabilities of the Bayes clustering.
-To decrease the overall misclassification risk, it is natural to avoid classification for points with a high value of the test statistic $T_i^*$.
+In words, Lemma~\ref{lem:clusteringBayes} states that the oracle statistics $T_i^* $ correspond to the posterior misclassification probabilities of the Bayes clustering.
+To decrease the overall misclassification risk, it is natural to avoid classification of points with a high value of the test statistic $T_i^*$.

 \paragraph{Thresholding selection rules}